codeformilwaukee/WeCountCovid19/README.md

    - This is a confidential survey.
 - **If you are not sick**, please pass this survey along to 3 friends.

+### Why take the survey?

-This survey was created by a Epidemiology professor.
-We will soon be sharing data analysis from the survey to help local communities identify the risks they face, and to take necessary measures to protect citizens.
+This survey was created by a Epidemiology professor to help determine coronavirus risk by geographical location.
+We will soon link to public data analysis from the survey to help local communities identify the risks they face.
+Your survey survey response can help your local community to make data-driven policy decisions to protect citizens.

 Please help to share this survey with anyone who may be ill - we hope that their survey response will help to keep people safe and healthy.

 ### Taking the survey